 Rather than delivering the mottled look of an acid stain, paints are continuous in color, points out Darryl Manuel.
 Manuel is the president of Vexcon Chemicals Inc. in Philadelphia.
 “There are times when things almost demand that you paint a floor,” he says, “like when there are different colors within the concrete that you want to hide to make the floor look uniform.
 And there are times when you want to keep a project’s cost lower than [applying] a full stain and hardener.
 Concrete coatings provide resistance in one step.”

 But not necessarily in one coat, Manuel says, adding that he always recommends two.
 Others contend that their products do well with a single application.

 What’s on the shelf

 Concrete coatings for patios and garage, basement and porch floors are available as one-part epoxies, two-part epoxies, acrylic paint and latex-based paint.
-Developed specifically for concrete floors, some are engineered to resist everything ranging from household chemicals and foot traffic to hot tires and salt.
+Developed specifically for concrete floors, some manufacturers engineer their products to resist everything ranging from household chemicals and foot traffic to hot tires and salt.
 Others are not quite as durable but resist scuffing, fading, cracking or peeling.

-These coatings also can be made to meet ADA-slip resistance requirements by mixing in anti-skid additives such as aluminum oxide, Golich says.
+You can also make these coatings meet ADA-slip resistance requirements.
+You do this by mixing in anti-skid additives such as aluminum oxide, Golich says.

 Regardless of the type you pick, “It’s important that you use paint compatible with concrete because of its high pH level,” explains Michele Neary, director of public relations for Scranton, Pa.-based United Gilsonite Laboratories.
 “A normal house paint may not adhere to concrete because of an incompatibility with the concrete itself.
 The difference in pH may cause the paint to peel up in sheets.”